ZenKhalil/Music-Artists-app/README.md

 5. GrooveMuze is now ready to rock on http://localhost:3000.
 Open your browser and let the music flow!

-   *SIDE NOTE YOU CANT REFRESH THE PAGE, IF YOU GET CANNOT GET /(SOMETHING) YOU HAVE TO GO TO THE MAIN ADDRESS AGAIN  e.g. http://127.0.0.1:5500*
+   *SIDE NOTE YOU CANT REFRESH THE PAGE, IF YOU SEE "CANNOT GET /(SOMETHING)" YOU HAVE TO GO TO THE MAIN ADDRESS AGAIN  e.g. http://127.0.0.1:5500*

 ## Usage